 Great Car Seat

 This travel system comes with the Snug Ride Click Connect 35 infant car seat which is safe and easy to use.
-As a best infant car seat it is intended for rear-facing use.
-It will accommodate newborn babies up to 35 lbs.
+It is intended for rear-facing use and will accommodate newborn babies up to 35 lbs.

 Stroller Folding Action